Primary Navigation Mobile

 This car is great fun to drive.

 Rather, everything works in concerted harmony here to deliver very satisfying, very rapid progress when you want it.
 Or a remarkably relaxed demeanour if you don’t.
 In spite of its huge power from such small capacity, the engine feels far from highly strung, happy to lope along as if butter wouldn’t melt in its combustion chambers.
-But if you need to pull the pin and pass slower cars, there are surely few more decisively explosive means of doing so.
+But if you need to pull the pin and pass slower cars, I have experienced few more decisively explosive means of doing so.

 The chassis and suspension cover a similarly broad spectrum of capability.
 Three-stage adaptive damping comes as standard, and while this – sensibly – never turns the A45 S into a fluffy pillow, it’s compromising enough in its softest setting to allow for comfortable long-distance cruising.
 Similarly, the hardest won’t take your teeth out – or ruin your date.